dynamsoft-docs/barcode-reader-docs/parameters/reference/deformation-resisting-modes.md

 # DeformationResistingModes

-`DeformationResistingModes` is a parameter to control how to handle distorted and deformed barcodes.
+`DeformationResistingModes` describes how to handle distorted and deformed barcodes.
 It consists of one or more modes, each mode representing a different way to implement the deformation resistance algorithm.

 ## Candidate Mode List